 - Heat the milk on medium heat in a heavy bottom pan.
 Stir constantly so the milk does not burn on the bottom of the pan.
 Once it reads 190°F it is done and you can shut the heat off.

-- Pour in 3/4 cup of white vinegar.
+- After pasteurizing the milk, pour in 3/4 cup of white vinegar.

 - This will curdle the milk and you will see that it begins curdling instantly!